stipop-development/stipop-android-sdk/README.md

 Try Demo
 --------

-If you want to know what is 'Stipop Sticker SDK', try building a demo app first.</br></br>

 1. Clone this repository.<br/>
 2. Move **Stipop.json** into the assets folder you created.
 3. Build and run 'sample' on your device.<br/><br/>